symfony/symfony-docs/components/filesystem.rst

 symbolic link from the target to the destination.
 If the filesystem does not support symbolic links, a third boolean argument is available::

-    // create a symbolic link
+    // creates a symbolic link
-    $fs->symlink('/path/to/source', '/path/to/destination');
+    $fileSystem->symlink('/path/to/source', '/path/to/destination');
-    // duplicate the source directory if the filesystem
+    // duplicates the source directory if the filesystem
     // does not support symbolic links
-    $fs->symlink('/path/to/source', '/path/to/destination', true);
+    $fileSystem->symlink('/path/to/source', '/path/to/destination', true);

 readlink
 ~~~~~~~~